SadnessPower/TUM-Enchanted/Readme.md

 **IMPROVEMENTS**
 - Now TUM Enchanted is compatible with WoG Graphics Fix!
 - WOG Option support for "Capitol can be built in every town".
-- If both TUM Enchanted and Third Upgrade Mod are both enabled, a pop-up message will be shown upon game start warning about incompatibity.
+- If both TUM Enchanted and Third Upgrade Mod are both enabled, a pop-up message will be shown upon game start warning about incompatibity (thanks to Yuji Sakai).
 - Enabled again Soul Eater Animate Dead fix for cast requirement to match skill description (levels 1-5), instead of target stack HP.

 **AI IMPROVEMENTS**